3dprogramin/thinkpad-p51-archbang/issues+fixes/power/dock/README.md

 I almost never got a chance to actually get nvidia-settings running.

 After using the external monitors with `optirun intel-virtual-output` (NVIDIA card), I was able to start the nvidia-settings with this command `optirun nvidia-settings -c :8`

+## 3 displays (2 monitors & laptop)

+Created script that allows even better *work capabilities* by using 2 monitors and laptop's display also.

+Check **multihead3** folder in repository, it includes auxiliary scripts / config files too